Joe DeLamielleure: Buffalo Bills

+He was again named first-team All-Pro in 1976 as Simpson led the league in rushing.
+In 1977, despite Simpson’s midseason injury, the Bills led the NFL in passing yards and attempts.
+Following Simpson’s departure, running back Terry Miller ranked ninth in the league in rushing in 1978.

-DeLamielleure was named an All-Pro six times and was named to the Pro Bowl six times.
-In 1975, DeLamielleure was named by the NFLPA as Offensive Lineman of the Year.
-In 1973, DeLamielleure was Co-Offensive Linemen of the Year as awarded by the 1000 Yard Rusher Club, Columbus, Ohio.
-In 1977, DeLamielleure received the Forrest Gregg Award as the NFL's Top Offensive Lineman for that season.
+During his tenure with Buffalo, DeLamielleure was named to six Pro Bowls and earned six All-Pro selections.
+In 1975, he was named Offensive Lineman of the Year by the National Football League Players Association.
+He was also named Co-Offensive Lineman of the Year in 1973 by the 1,000 Yard Rusher Club of Columbus, Ohio, and received the Forrest Gregg Award as the NFL's top offensive lineman in 1977.

+Cleveland Browns

-In 1980, DeLamielleure was traded to the Cleveland Browns where he blocked for his 2nd NFL MVP, Brian Sipe.
-DeLamielleure became the first player ever to block for a 2,000-yard rusher and a 4,000-yard passer.
-Of those who have done it since, (Jackie Slater, Doug Smith, Irv Pankey, Kevin Glover, and Tom Nalen) only DeLamielleure's duo were NFL MVPs and the passer (Sipe) also won the NFL passing crown.
-Also, the 1980 Browns offensive line led NFL in allowing the lowest sacks percentage and blocked for a 1,000-yard runner (Mike Pruitt).
-During his five years with Cleveland, he played every game.
-In 1979, DeLamielleure was named to the NFL's All-Decade Team.
-He played his final year in the NFL, 1985, back with the Buffalo Bills.
+In 1980, DeLamielleure was traded to the Cleveland Browns, where he blocked for quarterback Brian Sipe, the NFL's Most Valuable Player that season.
+He became the first player to block for both a 2,000-yard rusher and a 4,000-yard passer.
+The Browns' offensive line led the NFL in lowest sack percentage and helped produce a 1,000-yard rusher in Mike Pruitt.
+During his five seasons with Cleveland, DeLamielleure played in every game.

+He was also named to the National Football League 1970s All-Decade Team.

+Return to Buffalo and later career

+DeLamielleure returned to the Bills for his final NFL season in 1985, concluding a distinguished 13-year professional career.

-In 1992, DeLamielleure had a short stint with the Charlotte Rage of the Arena Football League.
+In 1992, he had a brief stint with the Charlotte Rage of the Arena Football League.

-DeLamielleure was named to the Pro Football Hall of Fame in 2003 and was inducted to the East-West Shrine Game Hall of Fame in 2007.
+In recognition of his achievements, DeLamielleure was inducted into the Pro Football Hall of Fame in 2003.
+He was later inducted into the East–West Shrine Bowl Hall of Fame in 2007.